viking-hong/SeaIceNet/README.md

 Training weights can be contacted at viking_hazard@163.com.

+The model is slightly adjusted on the basis of the original paper, but does not affect the overall structure.

 # Cited
 If you find it helpful, you can cite the following paper.